SANIA-GUL/PROJECT-7/README.md

 Step 2:

 Mix them with a TIMIT file(acting as Masker).
 All source files are in "grid corpus clips" folder.
+After mixing the mixtures called as "Anchors.wav" along with clean reference files "Reference.wav" are present in the "Ref and Anchor" folder in this repository.

 Step 3: